ceeoinnovations/DrEsLabSpring2025/SmartMotors/README.md

 The goal of this work is to explore how we can leverage generative AI to produce code segments to run on Smart Motors.
+The files from this work fall under five categories: testing and exploring functionality, implementing a menu, generating a table, creating a graph, and writing the startup code (in main.py).